mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 “Rose”: That is, first “Rose” is just a rose there.
 Just like the tape recorder.

 Next moment, he says, “Oh!”
 What does “oh” mean?
 He is really impressed strongly by the presence of rose.
 At that time, within the “Oh!” there is no form of rose.
 A completely different rose appears.
-So that is... how can I say it?
+So that is, how can I say it?
 We don’t know.
-So just, if you really experience the origin of rose’s life, it’s very impressive, and then he says just “Oh!”
-So that is the very original nature of primitive word, coming directly from the very pure experience.
+So if you really experience the origin of rose’s life, it’s very impressive, and then he says just “Oh!”
+That is the very original nature of primitive word, coming directly from the very pure experience.

 And then next, he says, “Sheer contradiction.”
-It means, how he accepted that [original] “Oh!” and then he started explaining it.
-That is how he accepted it.
-It means sheer contradiction.
-Because within the simple experience, the simple life, that’s it – “Oh!”, that’s it.
+It means how he accepted that [original] “Oh!” and then he started explaining it.
+That is how he accepted it; it [is] sheer contradiction.

+Because within the simple experience, the simple life, that’s it, that’s all we have to do.
+“Oh!” – that’s it.
 Your birth is just “Oh!”
 It’s wonderful life.
-That original “Oh!” includes the wonderful vastness of existence.
+That original word “Oh!” includes the wonderful vastness of existence.
 Something more than Newton’s discovery of gravity from the apple falling. *[He chuckles.]* Do you understand?
 Newton was very impressed by the apple falling.
-But religiously speaking, [that] “Oh,” [that’s a] huge impression there, something more than Newton’s discovery.
+But religiously speaking, within the “Oh,” that’s [a] huge impression there, something more than Newton’s discovery.
 That is so-called simplicity.
 Your life.
 Your death.
 Your gassho.
 That’s it.
 And then, how can you accept that?
 Then we start to explain.
-Then, that is “sheer contradiction.”
+And then, that is “sheer contradiction.”
 Completely beyond your speculation, contradiction there.
 Showing front and back, front and back, but the simple life is going there.
 Within the simplicity, complicated life there.
 So it’s very sheer contradiction.
 Completely beyond your speculation.

 And then next, he still continued to explain how he digests that original “Oh!”
 He says, “Desire to be no one’s sleep under so many lids.”
 So he explains about sheer contradiction.
 Sheer contradiction consists of two: one is “under so many lids.”
 That means many layers of human life, lots of aspects of human life: suffering, pleasure, lots of stuff.
 Day by day, the samsaric world.
 But under so many layers, there is perfect sleep.
 That means perfect peace.
 No one can imitate.
 That is spiritual security.
 Spiritual security, great peace, but on the other hand, so many layers.
 Suffering... but within this, there is peace.
 How can you find it?
 Right in the middle of the rose.
-So that comes back to the beginning of the poem: Rose.
+So that comes back to the beginning of the poem: “Rose.”
 And then rose gives a hint to *[unintelligible]*.
 That is “Oh!”

 So that is a poem.
-But Zen is always saying just “Oh!”
+But Zen is always saying just, “Oh!”
 But something more than “Oh”: *before* “Oh,” okay? *[He laughs.]* Zen always lets you live, lets you stay in that pure sense of [the] original [word], the pure sense of the experience *you* create, [the] word.
-You create something in a word; still there is a pure sense of experience, before you say “Oh.”
+You create something in a word; still there is a pure sense of experience, before you say “Oh!”
 So Zen always puts you there, and live there, and be free from that.
 Exactly you have to leap in there, you have to jump in.
 Jumping around, you have to vividly live in there.

 That is Zen teaching.
 So it’s not art.
 It’s very boring. *[He laughs.]* It’s very boring, actually, through your senses.
 It makes you bored.
 But strictly speaking, it’s a really great discovery there.